“MACROS” PART 1: WHAT ARE MACROS?

 The origin of the word protein means primary or first …think of it as of utmost importance in your diet.

-Proteins are made of amino acids, many of which the body can make itself.
-However, there are nine amino acids that are strictly required for normal body function that your body can’t biosynthesize.
-These 9 amino acids are termed essential amino acids, and the full nine can be found from all meat sources.
-Unfortunately it’s rare to find the full nine in plants, including legumes and grains, so which makes them a less desirable source of protein.
+Proteins are made of amino acids, many of which the body can make itself!
+However, there are nine amino acids that are strictly required for normal body function that your body can’t biosynthesize (make itself).
+These 9 amino acids are termed essential amino acids, and the full nine can be found from all animal protein sources.
+Unfortunately, it’s rare to find the full nine in plants, including legumes and grains, so which makes them a less desirable source of protein.

-Carbohydrate is derived from plants.
+Carbohydrate is typically derived from plants (although there is carbohydrate in some animal products – dairy, for example).
 They are a source of energy for your body.
 Your digestive system changes carbohydrate into glucose (blood sugar).
-Your body uses this sugar for energy for your cells, tissues and organs.
+Your body uses this sugar for energy for your cells, tissues, and organs.

 In biochemistry, carbohydrate is often referred to as a saccharide, a group that includes sugars, starch, and cellulose.

 Carbohydrates are the only macronutrient your body can actually survive without!
 Protein and fat are essential for life, but not carbohydrate.
 However, many of our micronutrients (vitamins, minerals, etc.) for a healthy life come from carbohydrate.
 Carbohydrate is your body’s most easily accessible source of energy as it is quickly digested and metabolized into glycogen and glucose.